youzan/vant/packages/vant/src/rolling-text/README.md

 ### Introduction

 Rolling text animation, which can roll numbers and other types of text.
+Please upgrade `vant` to >= v4.6.0 before using this component.

 ### Install